SriramPingali/Chem-Learning-Challenge/README.md

 6) Data_analysis.ipynb is the priminary data exploration and finding out relevant features and attributes.

 7) Report.pdf Comprehensive description of our experiments and our findings along with the results.

+## Experiments
+Our approach to predict the pollution levels in the air is through a feed forward neural network.
+We preferred deployment of a multi-layered feedforward neural network over straight forward implementation of a Machine Learning algorithm (like a random forest, SVM or decision tree) due to increased performance bartered by the multiple layers over greater model complexity.
+The accuracy over validation data from ML algorithms seemed to saturate at ~70 - 75%.
+Whereas Neural Network enable us to alter this scenario.A 4-layered network was observed to fare better on cross-validation set than a single layered machine learning algorithm.
+Careful design of parameters and hyper parameter tuning of each layer heightens the accuracy obtained.
+We experimented with the number of neurons of each layer and activation functions and found the below depicted model to perform the best for the given data.